 I finally cleaned-up the shack and sold parts of the 7-line and the SB220.

-an open aluminum box with a Motor Hawk stepper motor controller for my magnetic loop on top.
+an open aluminum box with a Motor Hawk stepper motor controller for my magnetic loop (maglocon).

 Above: - PC monitor (PSK, RTTY, logging,...)

-- Drake MN2700 tuner, HAM-V rotor clock, EA4TX PC rotor controller.
+- Drake MN2700 tuner with HAM-V rotor clock and EA4TX PC rotor controller on top, speaker.

 Elecraft K3, Drake L7 and MN2700 tuner.
 Golden Eagle mic and Samsung dual large diaphragm mic.